senzing-garage/knowledge-base/HOWTO/share-directories-with-docker.md

-# Share directories with docker
+# How to share directories with docker

 ## Overview